 The minimum age for getting your license, which is technically called a Broker License, is 18.
 It was actually 21 until January of 2020, when the State of Illinois lowered it to 18.
 So you’ll still see some websites that haven’t been updated – don’t let that confuse you!

-Second requirement.
 You must have a high school diploma or equivalent.
-You won’t need to show the document during the licensing process, but you will need to be able to truthfully check a box on the exam which states that you have completed high school or the equivalent.
+You won’t need to show the document during the licensing process, but you will need to be able to truthfully check a box on the application which states that you have completed high school or the equivalent.